Hints for Prospectors & Rock Hounds

 So, look for diamonds in the Colorado-Wyoming State Line district.
 As prospectors, I would not bother with the kimberlite pipes but instead, there must be millions of diamonds in streams draining the district and likely will be found in streams and gravel pits for tens to hundreds of miles downstream.
 Why bother with kimberlite when mother nature did all of the work for you by concentrating the diamonds in placers - and so far, practically no one has bothered to look even though many placer diamonds have accidentally been found including a 6.2-carat diamond and a 4.92-carat diamond.
 So, if you want treasure - its sitting in the creeks around the State Line district just waiting for you and your gold pan.

 Other prospectors have also reported finding gold, opal, spectrolite, peridot, Cape Ruby, Cape Emerald, diamond, ruby, iollite and peridot where I said these gemstones would be.
-I should point out that the person who found the fabulous diamond picked it up where I had told an Australian diamond company to explore - but the company was distracted by an international exploration manager and they lost out on this deposit.

 But this is not the first time this has happened.
 While consulting for a Canadian gold mining company I told to negotiate for the Kelsey Lake diamond pipes, they did not and a short time later a different Canadian company found many large diamonds including a 28.3 carat gem.
 Another deposit I recommended to the same company and they didn't pick up the property.
 But years later, a consultant found a diamond at this deposit and also found kimberlite.
 I recommended to other companies to pick up gold anomalies in the Rattlesnake Hills.
 Two companies finally picked up these and by drilling, intersected considerable gold at depth - it is estimated at least 1 million ounces may have already been identified in this area.
 I searched for a giant gold deposit with six other geologists in Alaska and we are now all identified as the discoverers of this 42 million ounce gold deposit!